-Getting accepted in 1999 as a monthly community op/ed columnist by The State, South Carolina’s most widely read newspaper, inspired me to take my writing to a higher level.
-I tackled a wide range of topics, but the one that connected with readers the strongest was race relations.
+Getting accepted in 1999 as a monthly community op/ed columnist by The State, South Carolina’s most widely read newspaper, inspired me, too.
+I tackled a wide range of topics, but the one that connected with readers the most was race relations.
 It was a particularly painful issue as SC grappled not only with what to do with the Confederate battle flag, which legislators put on top of the State House in 1962 to protest court-ordered school desegregation, but also how to stop an epidemic of racially motivated arsons targeting rural African-American churches.

-It soon dawned on me that while the media attention St. John attracted had been wide, it hadn’t been deep enough to truly tell the church’s compelling saga that spanned many years.
+It quickly dawned on me that while the media attention St. John attracted had been wide, it hadn’t been deep enough to truly tell the church’s compelling saga that spanned many years.
 So I wrote it in Standing on Holy Ground: A Triumph over Hate Crime in the Deep South,which earned glowing reviews from O: The Oprah Magazine, USA Today, Southern Living, and other publications.
-The book even landed me at the Time-Life Building in New York City to receive a literary award from The Christophers, an international organization that highlights artistic accomplishments which promote social justice.

 When I completed Flowers for the Living around 2008, I had no idea that by the time I found a publisher for it eight years later, the novel would read like the latest national stories about controversial shootings of unarmed African-Americans by white police officers.
 The parallels between the book and the violence following Michael Brown’s tragic death in Ferguson, MO, were so striking that many readers assumed I fictionalized the events in Ferguson when I hadn’t a clue they would ever happen.